kelpbot-forest/kelp-strategies/CONTRIBUTION_GUIDE.md

 Someone will review your contribution, and ask questions or suggest revisions as appropriate.

-If you would like to maintain your strategy's code here in the compendium we can set you up as a member of kelpbot-forest and make you the code owner for your folder.
+If you would like to maintain your strategy's code here in the compendium we can set you up as a Kelp Forest member and make you the code owner for your folder.
 If not, we'll maintain your folder and manage additional contributions to it, giving any pull requests from you priority over third parties.

 ### Intellectual Property Information